patches

 Below - Type B dark and light, note the shape in the parachute has slightly changed

 In case you're very new to militaria, each garrison cap only gets one of these patches.
 I am going to cause lots of trouble here, but there is no correct side to put the patch.
 I know... shock horror, what did this heathen just say!
-What rubbish, I know your thinking.
-You probably think that every re-enactor I have ever seen always wears it on the left side (the side without the fold), they all probably told you that's where the patch goes and the biggest fable, 'only officers wore a patch on the right side' half of the enlisted soldiers who put a patch on a cap did indeed put it on the left hand side of the cap... its just a shame that the other half put it on the right!
-Have a look at period photographs, in fact I will include some as I can only imagine the hate mail I will get for saying things like this.
-In fact... once my new patch arrives, I'm putting it on the right side of my enlisted-mans cap... just to spite all you non-believers!
+What rubbish, I know what you're thinking.
+You probably think that every re-enactor I have ever seen always wears it on the left side (the side without the fold), they all probably told you that's where the patch goes and the biggest fable, 'only officers wore a patch on the right side'; half of the enlisted soldiers who put a patch on a cap did indeed put it on the left hand side of the cap... it's just a shame that the other half put it on the right!
+Have a look at period photographs, in fact I will include some as I can only imagine the hate-mail I will get for saying things like this.
+In fact, once my new patch arrives, I'm putting it on the right side of my enlisted man's cap... just to spite all you non-believers!

-Ignoring the officers who almost always wear it on the right side of the cap.
-The middle photo is PFC and its the early patch on the right.
+Ignoring the officers who almost always wear their cap patch on the right, the middle photo is a PFC wearing the early patch on the right.
+The far-right photo is another PFC with his cap patch on the left.

 Cpl McGahan - Right side of the cap